-In recognition of the important lifesaving prevention and early de for colorectal cancer, I, etection practices available of ilable . do hereby proclaim March 3, 2023, as Dress in Blue Day in .
-1 urge all , do citizens to wear blue clothing together to unite in promoting the importance screening. ance of colo rectal ca ancer
+In recognition of the important lifesaving prev vention and early detection practice s available for colorectal cancer, I, , of , do hereby proclaim March 1, 2024, as Dress in Blue Day.
+I urge all citizens to wear blue clothing and to unite in promoting t the importance of colorectal cancer screening.